Package 'cassowaryr'

 all_data

-tibble of multivariate data on which to compute scagnostics
+tibble of wide multivariate data

 scags